How Digital Technologies Are Transforming The Way Companies Do Customer Experience

 Analytics also allows you to measure the success of your customer experience using KPIs such as changes in customer behaviour, and customer acquisition and retention.

 At the end of the day, analytics can give you a better understanding of where your customers are coming from, or how they are engaging with different features on your website or social media pages.
-Capturing this information will provide deeper insight into your customer’s behaviour so that you can provide them with a better product or service.
+Capturing this information will provide deeper insight into your customer’s behaviour so that you can provide them with a better product or service.hat you can provide them with a better product or service.

 Multichannel customer support, which allows a customer to contact your company via multiple channels, used to be the standard when it came to customer support.
 Today, digital transformation is shifting the standard towards omnichannel customer support.
 Omnichannel customer support doesn’t simply provide the customer with multiple brand touchpoints, but brings with it the added expectation of tracking where an existing or potential customer is in the customer lifecycle.
 This means a customer should be able to switch between communication channels and continue their conversation with a brand where they previously left off.